Wazhee/Scratch/README.md

 # Scratch
 **Purpose:** Scratch is a mobile app for pool players of all levels to track, visualize, and empower their gameplay.
-My hope for this project is to showcase AI's ability to keep track of pool gameplay.
+My hope for this project is to showcase the power of AI as a tool to track pool gameplay.
 In the future I like to enable users to visualize what went wrong and how to improve.

 ## Scratch V1
 We adopted Ultralytics "You-Only-Look-Once" models for real-time pool tracking